outerbounds/mdseo/README.md

         return _checker(partial(_min_len_err, key=key, n=minlen),
       File "/Users/hamel/github/mdseo/mdseo/core.py", line 89, in _checker
         if fnames: raise Exception(f"The following files {msg}:\n\t{files}")
-    Exception: The following files have description in their front matter that is less than 50 characters:
+    Exception: The following files have the field `description` in their front matter that is less than 50 characters:
     	./test_files/front_matter3.md